Início > Blogue > Melhores Práticas para Projetar Códigos QR de RA

 Understanding Error Correction Levels

-M ~15% 10–15% of code area Balanced for branding and scanning reliability.
+M ~15% 10–15% of code area Balanced for branding and reliability

-Q ~25% 12–18% of code area Works well with simple logo shapes.
+Q ~25% 12–18% of code area Works well with simple logo shapes

 Picking Brand Colors for QR Codes